AMWA-TV/bcp-006-01/docs/NMOS With JPEG XS.md

 Sender resources provide no indication of media type or format, since this is described by the associated Flow resource.

 The SDP file at the `manifest_href` MUST comply with the requirements of RFC 9134.
-Additionally, the format-specific parameters defined by RFC 9134 are made REQUIRED in the same circumstances that a corresponding Flow attribute MUST be included, in order that the information provided to an NMOS Controller through a Flow is also provided to a Receiver through the SDP file.
-This means that `profile`, `level`, `sublevel`, `sampling`, `depth`, `width`, `height`, `exactframerate`, `colorimetry`, `interlace` and `segmented` are all REQUIRED depending on the properties of the JPEG XS stream.
+Additionally, the SDP file MUST convey, so far as the defined parameters allow, the same information about the stream as conveyed by the Source, Flow and Sender attributes.

+- Each of the `profile`, `level` and `sublevel` format-specific parameters MUST be included with the correct value unless it is Unrestricted.
+- The correct `sampling`, `depth`, `width`, `height`, `exactframerate` and `colorimetry` MUST always be included.
+- The `interlace` and `segmented` parameters MUST be included or omitted to correctly indicate the scanning/interlace mode.

 If the Sender meets the traffic shaping and delivery timing requirements specified for ST 2110-22, the SDP file MUST also comply with the provisions of ST 2110-22.